 Hej—I’m Lauren Razavi, or LRAZ ✌️

-I work as Executive Director of Plumia, an innovation studio and network of radical optimists exploring the future of migration, citizenship, and borders.
+I work as Executive Director of Plumia, a global network rethinking migration, citizenship, and borders for the 21st century.
 We’re an independent nonprofit company spun out of SafetyWing (Y Combinator 2018).

-The essay below led me to my current role.
-Balaji Srinivasan also awarded it a crypto-bounty.
+The essay below led to my current role and was also awarded a crypto-bounty by Balaji Srinivasan:

-In past lives, I was managing editor for the future of work at Google and a tech policy fellow at the Tony Blair Institute for Global Change.
+In past lives, I was managing editor for the future of work at Google and a tech policy fellow at the Tony Blair Institute.
 I also worked on early content design at Google Maps and am a former journalist published in Wired, VICE, Guardian, BBC, etc.

 I’ve been writing stories since before I started school and I've explored music, publishing, activism, and entrepreneurship over the years.
 I have degrees in political science and creative writing, both from the University of East Anglia.